Lucy-Family-Institute/CSSR-Workshop-Twitter/README.md

 Twitter is a social media where people share news, attitudes and immediate reactions to social events.
 Twitter offers an API to researchers to collect data.
 The API allows users to define their own conditions for data retrieval, such as keywords, date range, is retweet or not, reply or mention a certain user etc.

-The workshop introduces a series of hands-on projects on how to collect data from twitter, parse tweets and apply basic NLP(Natural Language Processing) analysis.
+The workshop introduces a series of hands-on projects on how to collect data from twitter, parse tweets and apply basic NLP (Natural Language Processing) analysis.

 Participants will learn:
 1. How to set up code and pull data through twitter API, save data locally.
-(Feb.9)
+(Session 1)
 2. Wrangle and clean the raw data.
-(Feb.16)
+(Session 2)
-3. Apply NLP(Natural Language Processing) model, such as sentiment analysis.
-(Feb.23)
+3. Apply NLP (Natural Language Processing) model, such as sentiment analysis.
+(Session 3)

 ## Prior Knowledge

 The workshop assumes the working knowledge of Python.
 There are links to some useful Python basics below.
+The workshop will not go through Python introduction, such as: data types, for loop, and condition.

 ## Software Details